- Always check for updates to the guides, usually listed as a free resource on the host trail website. For example: Mid State Trail Section Updates.

 Trails Illustrated Map 242 shows the trails/country roads that make up the route from Camp Creek State Forest to Bluestone WMA.
 The route is not designated on the map as GET, but drop me a note and I can walk you through it.

-Appalachian Trail Guide : The AT and GET co-align for about 16 miles.
-I was able to photocopy a page from my old guide.
-If you join the Appalachian Long Distance Hikers Association for $10/year, you can download the companion for free and support a great cause.
-Water is scarce, so I think it's important to have a guide for this section.
+The AT and GET co-align for about 16 miles.
+I was able to photocopy a page from my old guide for the overlap portion.
+There are a few options for trail information, such as buying a portion of the Appalachian Trail FarOut app or a databook.
+Water is scarce in the area, so I think it's important to have a guide for this section.

 PATC Headwaters Maps and other information.
 There is also a spreadsheet available for download that I would recommend having.